safekhawaja/js_art/index.md

 ### Prerequisites

-Before you fork these out and try it out yourself, ensure you have met the following requirements:
-* You have installed the latest version of p5.js, and either a good text editor, IDE or use the p5.js web editor.
+Before you fork these out and try it out yourself, ensure you have installed the latest version of p5.js, and are using either a good text editor, an IDE that supports js or use the p5.js web editor.

 ---

 ### Contact

-If you want to contact me you can reach me at <saifnk@wharton.upenn.edu>.
+If you want to contact me, you can reach me at <saifnk@wharton.upenn.edu>.

 ### License